FUTURE TO THE BACK?

 Is that the concept introduced in the last decade or two as the cab-over-engine local delivery truck from Japan, sold by GM?

-(I understand Ford had a similar truck layout.
+(I understand Ford had a similar truck layout back when.
 Why did production cease?)

 Similar functionality in a lighter-duty truck came in the early 60s as the pickup truck version of the Corvair Greenbriar van/"wagon" - short nose, engine underneath in the back.
 (Just like the pick-up truck version of the VW "bus", one model with "crew cab" extra seating.
 IIRC the Corvair had a dropped centre floor with hinged side panel for loading your lawn mower or whatever - the VW had hinged box sides to change from flat bed to box, but to my knowledge did not have a dropped centre floor which is more costly due difficult beam structure.
 It may have had stowage lockers forward of the rear wheels to utilize that space.)